valsan-azerty-boi/Kenshi-MOD-ClassicFalloutMusic/README.md

 ## How to install the mod
 - 2 possible ways
     - Way 1: Download the mod on Nexus.
 Unpack the mod (folder "ClassicFalloutMusic" from the archive) into your "/Kenshi/mods" folder, the folder structure will be "/Kenshi/mods/ClassicFalloutMusic".
 Launch the game and don't forget to activate the mod in the mod list.
     - Way 2: Just install via Steam Workshop (you need RE_Kenshi too in this case).
-Launch the game and don't forget to activate the mod in the mod list.
+Launch the game and don't &forget to activate the mod in the mod list.

 ## Technical informations
 Unlike other video games where sounds are easily moddable, replacing sound files in Kenshi is much more technical.
 This requires a bit of reverse engineering and log analysis, for example to find the correct audio bus and events.